BreckenDavidMcGeough/Interview_Project/README.md

 --query "JobRuns[0].JobRunState" \
 --output text -->
 #to know if job succeeded
-aws glue start-crawler --name Processed-Clickstream-Crawler
+-aws glue start-crawler --name Processed-Clickstream-Crawler
 #run a sample query below and check athena s3 bucket for csv file, which contains the queried data